 Which PhD research projects are available and who can I choose as a supervisor?

-A list of available PhD projects within the three research themes will be provided to students during Year 1 and they will be expected to liaise with the lab and supervisors before selecting a project from this list.
+Assistance will be provided to students to help identify topics of interest within the three main research themes and potential supervisors for PhD projects.
 Some of these supervisors will also provide 5-month research projects as part of the MRes year, allowing students to experience working in their lab.
 The research themes together cover an extensive and broad range of research disciplines, and the PhD projects list will mirror this choice.

 Please note these exceptions that relate to PhD projects and supervisors:

-- The PhD project list will not include projects from the MRC London Institute of Medical Sciences, as this is an MRC unit within Imperial College London.
+- Potential MultiSci PhD projects will not include projects from the MRC London Institute of Medical Sciences, as this is an MRC unit within Imperial College London.
 The MRC LMS runs a separate MRC-supported PhD programme.

 Financial support package